Miniature Bull Terrier

 The English Miniature Bull Terrier is a breed with origins in the extinct English White Terrier, the Dalmatian and the Bulldog.
 The first existence is documented in 1872 in The Dogs of British Island.

 Description

 Appearance

 Miniature Bull Terriers have short, fine, and glossy coats that are very close to the skin, like Bull Terriers.
-They are accepted in the ring to be white, white with another color, or fully colored.
-However, like the Bull Terriers, any blue or liver-colored coats are undesirable.
+They are accepted in the ring to be white, white with another colour, or fully coloured.
+However, like the Bull Terriers, any blue or liver-coloured coats are undesirable.
 These dogs require minimal grooming.